 Use the Import Manager to import settings and preferences from other REMI models installed on your computer.
-You can either select from a list of installed models or import from a REMI Settings File (.rsf).
+On Tab 1, choose a source for importing settings.
+Select from a list of installed models or import from a REMI Settings File(.rsf).
 If you choose to import from a REMI Settings File you will need to then click the Select File to Import button and choose the .rsf file to import.
-Once a file has been selected the remaining fields in this section will be filled out so you can see how the model the file came from compares to your current model.
+Once a source has been selected, Tab 2 will display the available setting that can be imported from that source.
+Clicking a tile will take you to Tab 3 where you can choose which settings items to import.

-Once a model has been selected, use the viewer on the bottom of the window to see what user settings from that model are available for import.
-If a tab is disabled, that means that there are no user settings from that model available for import.
 Certain settings may require additional settings to be imported to work properly, such as importing a favorite result table with custom result variables.
 The favorite result will not display the custom result if it is not also imported.

-Figure 20: Import Manager
+Figure 18: Import Manager